IAM tutorial: Define permissions to access Amazon resources based on tags - Amazon Identity and Access Management

 • access-cen-engineering

-For more information about switching roles in the Amazon Web Services Management Console, see Switching to a role (console).
+For more information about switching roles in the Amazon Web Services Management Console, see Switch from a user to an IAM role (console).

 3. For each role, try to update the secret description and then try to delete the following secrets.
 For more information, see Modifying a Secret and Deleting and Restoring a Secret in the Amazon Secrets Manager User Guide.

-ABAC secret updating and deleting behavior for each role
+The following table shows ABAC secret updating and deleting behavior for each role.

 Role name Secret name Expected behavior